 Read this Healthy Kids Fact Sheet for more information on choosing water as a drink.

 At Kids Club we serve fruit and vegetables with every meal.
 According to Healthy Kids NSW children aged 1-3 should be eating 1 serve of fruit a day and 3 serves of vegetables.
-For children aged 4-5 2 servings of fruit per day and 4 5 servings of vegetables.
+For children aged 4-5 two servings of fruit per day and 4-5 servings of vegetables.

 Click on this Healthy Kids Fact sheet for more information on children eating more fruit and veggies.

 All meals at Kids Club Childcare centres are freshly prepared on-site using high-quality ingredients and following Annabel Karmel’s recipes and a 4-week rotational menu.

 Meals are tasty, nutritious and freshly-prepared by our qualified chefs in order to meet the daily dietary requirements of all attending children.

 Please ensure that you inform us of any special diets, food allergies or religious requirements your child may have so that we can cater accordingly.
 Parents will need to supply adequate certification or information from a qualified physician pertaining to a specific diet or allergies.

 We encourage parents to take time to feed their children breakfast at home as it is a very important part of the child’s day, however, breakfast is provided at the centre.